linuxserver/docker-modmanager/README.md

 If a mod requires additional packages to be installed, each container will still need to download them each time it is recreated.

 Note that the Modmanager container itself does not support applying mods *or* custom files/services.

+**Modmanager is only supported for use with Linuxserver images built after 2025-01-01, while it may work with 3rd party containers using our images as a base we will not provide support for them.**

 ### Security considerations